Gourmand syndrome

 Gourmand syndrome is a very rare and benign eating disorder that usually occurs six to twelve months after an injury to the frontal lobe.
 Those with the disorder usually have a right hemisphere frontal or temporal brain lesion typically affecting the cortical areas, basal ganglia or limbic structures.
 These people develop a new, post-injury passion for gourmet food.

 There are two main aspects of gourmand syndrome: first, the fine dining habits and changes to taste, and second, an obsessive component which may result in craving and preservation.
 Gourmand syndrome can be related to, and shares biological features with, addictive and obsessive disorders.
 The syndrome was first characterized in 1997.

 Signs and symptoms

-A new-found obsession with refined foods after frontal lobe injury is the primary characterization of Gourmand syndrome.
+A new-found obsession with high-quality foods after frontal lobe injury is the primary characterization of gourmand syndrome.

 Causes

 It is believed that the frontotemporal circuits, which are normally involved in healthy eating, can cause gourmand syndrome when they are injured.